banner

 found tape links

 - Ever since 1998, Gunter Krüger has been collecting cast-away magnetic tapes, both audio and video.
 In 2002 he produced the video film Magnetic {eye} - Jerusalem, based upon audio- and videotapes found in the streets of Jerusalem from early march till end of june 2000, and the spots where they were found.
-You can follow Gunter's ongoing work at his magnetic {eye} website
+One could follow Gunter's ongoing work on the magnetic {eye} website.
+However, also this site nowadays no longer is accessible

 - The video Lost Sound (1998-2001) by John Smith, in collaboration with sound artist Graeme Miller, shows "discarded audiotapes around London [...]
 The sound track combines the voices and songs on the found audiotapes with ambient sounds recorded on location".